MicrosoftDocs/azure-devops-yaml-schema/content/trigger.md

 ## Remarks

-For more information about using triggers with a specific repository type, see[Supported source repositories](/azure/devops/pipelines/repos).
+For more information about using triggers with a specific repository type, see [Supported source repositories](/azure/devops/pipelines/repos).

 If you specify no push trigger, pushes to any branch trigger a build.